mazen4bs/Competitive-programming/README.md

 Output
 For each query print one integer in a single line — the maximum possible number of elements divisible by 3 that are in the array after performing described operation an arbitrary (possibly, zero) number of times.
+ # Ada and Queue
+ Ada the Ladybug has many things to do.
+She puts them into her queue.
+Anyway she is very indecisive, so sometime she uses the top, sometime the back and sometime she decides to reverses it.

+Input
+The first line consists of 1 ≤ Q ≤ 106, number of queries.
+Each of them contains one of following commands

+back - Print number from back and then erase it

+front - Print number from front and then erase it

+reverse - Reverses all elements in queue

+push_back N - Add element N to back

+toFront N - Put element N to front

+All numbers will be 0 ≤ N ≤ 100

+Output
+For each back/front query print appropriate number.

+If you would get this type of query and the queue would be empty, print "No job for Ada?" instead.
  # Balanced Brackets
 A bracket is considered to be any one of the following characters: ( , ) , { , } , [ , or ] .
 Two brackets are considered to be a matched pair if the an opening bracket (i.e., ( , [ , or { )